 Your course requirement for research

 Learning how psychologists do research is part of your course requirements; the best way to learn this is to participate in research studies.
 For this reason, students are given opportunities to participate in research studies they chose.
-PSYC 1100 students MUST earn 5 credits of research participation.
-PYSC 1103 students MUST earn 4 credits of research participation (1 credit = ½ hour of participation).
+PSYC 1100/1101/1103 students MUST earn 5 credits of research participation.
+Please consult your course syllabus to find out more about this requirement for your class.
+Your instructor and syllabus will explain how this credit influences your course grade.
+Note that 1 credit = ½ hour of participation in a research study.

 Learn about psychological research by participating in research